LimHyungTae/patchwork/README.md

 It's an overall updated version of **R-GPF of ERASOR** [**[Code](https://github.com/LimHyungTae/ERASOR)**] [**[Paper](https://arxiv.org/abs/2103.04316)**].

 ## NEWS (22.07.25)
-- Pybinding + more advanced version is now available on [Patchwork++](https://github.com/url-kaist/patchwork-plusplus) as a preprocessing step for deep learning users!
+- Pybinding + more advanced version is now available on [Patchwork++](https://github.com/url-kaist/patchwork-plusplus) as a preprocessing step for deep learning users (i.e., python users can also use our robust ground segmentation)!

 ## NEWS (22.07.13)
 - For increasing convenience of use, the examples and codes are extensively revised by reflecting [issue #12](https://github.com/LimHyungTae/patchwork/issues/12).